 What do Italians eat on New Year’s Eve?

 We all know how particular and passionate the Italians are about their food.
-However, on New Year’s Day the people lay out a traditional platter that includes cotechino con lenticchie which is basically sausages and green lentils.
+However, on New Year’s Day, the people lay out a traditional platter that includes cotechino con lenticchie, sausages and green lentils.
 Many also prefer legumes viz. lentils, peas and beans.
-The idea of including such food items in the meal on New Year’s day is to symbolize wealth and abundance.
+The idea of including such food items in the meal on New Year’s Day is to symbolize wealth and abundance.

 Why do Italians eat lentils on New Years?

 The meal on New Year’s Day in any Italian household is rich and hearty.
-Lentils are a must along with other items because of its resemblance with coins which further implies bounty.
+Lentils are a must along with other items because of their resemblance with coins which further implies bounty.

 What is New Year’s Eve called in Italy?